Alexander Grischuk: Blitz chess

 In 2006 Grischuk won the World Blitz Chess Championship in Rishon Lezion, Israel, with 10½/15.
 He won his second World Blitz Championship in 2012 in Astana, Kazakhstan, with 20 points out of 30 games.
 In October 2015, Grischuk won the World Blitz Championship for the third time in Berlin with a score of 15½/21, half a point ahead of Maxime Vachier-Lagrave and Vladimir Kramnik.

+In 2023, he won Tata Steel India Blitz open ahead of joint second place finishers Nodirbek Abdusattorov and Praggnanandhaa Rameshbabu.

 Personal life

 Grischuk was formerly married to Ukrainian chess grandmaster Natalia Zhukova.
 He is now married to Ukrainian-Russian grandmaster Kateryna Lagno and they have three children together.